Dallas, Texas

 FSS 102 - Human Anatomy I (2 QH)

-This course is an introduction to anatomy, basic terminology, embryology, and the integumentary system.
-Included is a detailed discussion of hematology and cardiology.
+This course is an introduction to anatomy, basic terminology, and body organization.
+Included is a detailed study of the skeletal, integumentary and muscular systems.

 FSS 111 - Chemistry I (1 QH)